eniallator/Property-Tycoon/docs/learn/dev.md

 Each of these components is in itself a program.
 Programs are just boxes that take some input and return some output.

-What distinguishes a program from any other is how it evolves at each step of execution, until termination.
+execution, until termination.

 A program `1` will always return the constant `1`.